crccheck/dotfiles/sublime-text-2/Packages/Theme - Soda/README.md

 Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text 2 application settings area.

+You can locate your Sublime Text 2 `Packages` directory by using the menu item `Preferences -> Browse Packages...`.

-Go to your Sublime Text 2 `Packages` directory and clone the theme repository using the command below:
+While inside the `Packages` directory, clone the theme repository using the command below:

     git clone https://github.com/buymeasoda/soda-theme/ "Theme - Soda"